When you meet us, we want you to be at your best. So, we’ve put together a few hints and tips to help you feel ready.

 And know the best way to talk about them.
 Ask yourself:

 There are lots of chances to develop at Aviva, so make sure you’re clear about what direction you want to move in.
 We want to see you grow with us.
-We don’t expect you (or anyone!) to be perfect, so be honest when we ask you where you could improve.
+We don’t expect you (or anyone) to be perfect, so be honest when we ask you where you could improve.

 If your answers relate to them in some way, we’ll be very happy.
-But it’s also important our values aligned with yours.
+But it’s also important our values align with yours.
 An interview is a chance to assess whether we’re the right company for you too.

 Take time to familiarise yourself with the skills and experience listed in the job advert and be prepared to explain how you’ve demonstrated them in other roles, or life in general.